spendnetwork/Project_Cascade/README.md

 - For each configuration file, a separate short stats csv is created so the user can tweak the config files and retain some indication of which one produces the most/best quality matches.

 ### 5. Re-cycling the matches
-- With the best matches obtained, the user can then pick the best config settings, and then will be prompted to go through and manually verify the quality of each match.
+- With the best matches obtained, the user can then pick the best config file (by reviewing the stats file), and then will be prompted to go through and manually verify the quality of each match.
-- These quality matches, and poor quality matches, are then converted to a json training file, which can then be re-fed back into dedupe as a kick-start to more accurate training.
+- These quality matches, and poor quality matches, are then converted to a json training file, which can then be re-fed back into dedupe as a kick-start to more accurate training but now including the street address field.

 ### Training Conventions
 #### 1. Matching